 Who is it for: most players/positions, all-around players.
 Heavier/athletic hoopers who need maximum security and structure.
 Good for some outdoor play

-Shoes available: 14 shoes (yearly release): Nike LeBron Soldier I – Nike LeBron Soldier 14.
+Shoes available: 14 shoes and counting (yearly release): Nike LeBron Soldier I – Nike LeBron Soldier 14.
 Also a few special editions such as the LeBron Soldier 13 SFG

 Pros: ✔ usually fantastic support, stability and lockdown ✔ usually a solid all-around package